 “Among the most obvious things you can tell from someone’s hair is that they smoke,” Kingsley said.
 “Smoking can cause discolouration, particularly on grey hair or bleached blonde hair.
 And a poor diet can weaken the hair, cause it to fall prematurely and lead to [thinning hair].”

-A survey commissioned by The National and conducted by YouGov earlier this year suggested that residents of the UAE were most affected by hair loss and some experts believe environmental factors could have contributed to this finding.
+A survey commissioned by The National and conducted by YouGov earlier this year suggested that residents of the UAE were most affected by hairloss and some experts believe environmental factors could have contributed to this finding.

 A third of people surveyed living in the UAE had lost their hair to some degree, and women’s hair loss affected almost half of those surveyed.
 While the exact cause is yet to be determined, some experts believe desalinated water and weather conditions could be possible factors.

-“We see a number of clients who notice that they start losing hair when they lived in the Middle East,” said hair loss specialist, Leonora Doclis, of The Belgravia Centre.
+“We see a number of clients who notice that they start losing hair when they lived in the Middle East,” said senior hair loss specialist, Leonora Doclis, of The Belgravia Centre.
 Although, Doclis says, genetic hair loss is the most common problem seen in patients, affecting approximately 80% of men and 50% of women.
-It’s caused by a genetic predisposition to dihydrotestosterone (DHT) which attacks the hair follicles, causing them to shrivel and hair growth to slow down, but can be initiated by aggravating environmental or other lifestyle factors.
+It’s caused by a genetic sensitivity to dihydrotestosterone (DHT) which attacks the hair follicles, causing them to shrivel and hair growth to slow down, but can be initiated by aggravating environmental or other lifestyle factors.

-In fact, stress, hormonal problems, nutritional deficiencies, pregnancy and serious illness are just a few things that can affect your hair growth.
+In fact stress, hormonal problems, nutritional deficiencies, pregnancy and serious illness are just a few things that can affect your hair growth.
 Barry Stevens, founder of the Trichological Society, said you can diagnose many illnesses through hair fall.

 “Being emotionally drained can show in your hair,” he said.
 “And in the case of anorexia, hair loss is one of the first symptoms.
 Your body doesn’t know that it’s going to get better and starts shutting down.
 It will try to hang on to life and as hair generation needs to be fed and fuelled, if the body is emaciated, it will cut off the functions that it deems expendable just to keep going.”

 Another common cause of hair loss in women is childbirth.
 Hair and scalp specialist, Dr Elena Dimitrova of The Belgravia Centre says the high levels of oestrogen in the body during that time means that hair that should fall out doesn’t.
-That is until hormone levels return to normal following the birth, when all the withheld hair is finally released
+That is until hormone levels return to normal following the birth, when all the withheld hair is finally released in a condition known as Post-Partum Alopecia.

 Additionally, under- or over-active thyroids often result in hair loss.
 “Thyroid hormones are metabolised in all tissues in the body, including the hair follicle,” Dr Dimitrova said.
 “The production of more hormones than is required can be harmful to the cells, resulting in thinning on top of the scalp.
 With an underactive thyroid the hair may become thin and brittle.”